IvanYau88/ContactDatabase/README.md

 # 🏢 ContactDatabase

 A database of REIT (Real Estate Investment Trust) contacts.
+Ran in Microsft SQL Server.

 ---